StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

 JSON (JavaScript Object Notation) is a popular markup language that supports the exchange of data between applications and between systems.
 JSON files and messages consist of a collection of name:value pairs such as ``productId: 45592``.

-As with any markup language, JSON has rules about encoding data with brackets, braces, quotation marks, and punctuation.
+As with any markup language, JSON has rules about syntax -- the brackets, braces, quotation marks, and punctuation.
 One set of rules for JSON syntax is [https://json-schema.org/draft-07/schema](https://json-schema.org/draft-07/schema "https://json-schema.org/draft-07/schema").
 If the syntax in a JSON data file conforms to a schema such as ``draft-07/schema``, the JSON is evaluated to be "well-formed".
 The syntax of all its statements is correct.

 json_id0_well-formed2.png

 ![](images/json_id0_well-formed2.png)

-Using the correct syntax in the JSON data files exchanged between applications is important, but how do the applications interpret the name:value pairs?
+Using the correct syntax in the JSON data files exchanged between applications is important, but how do the applications interpret the name:value pairs contained in JSON data files?
 In addition to a schema for markup syntax, JSON relies on schema definitions the way database applications rely upon table definitions.

 ** Figure xx ** JSON schema text